Mike Belfiore: Arizona Diamondbacks

 Belfiore made his professional baseball debut in 2009 with the rookie-level Missoula Osprey of the Pioneer League.
 On the subject of pitching in professional baseball, Belfiore said, "In college I just threw fastballs and a slider and blew guys away...You have to use your changeup and understand hitters counts [at this level]".
 He was a league all-star that season.
 With Missoula, he went 2–2 with a 2.17 ERA, and 55 strikeouts in 14 games, 11 starts.
-At the start of the 2010 season, Belfiore was assigned to play with the South Bend Silver Hawks of the Class-A Midwest League.
+At the start of the 2010 season, Belfiore was assigned to play with the South Bend Silver Hawks of the Single-A Midwest League.
 On the season, he compiled a 3–10 record with a 3.99 ERA, and 105 strikeouts in 25 games, all starts.

+Belfiore made 35 appearances (eight starts) for the High-A Visalia Rawhide during the 2011 campaign, logging a 4-4 record and 5.92 ERA with 79 strikeouts over 79 innings of work; he returned to Visalia to begin 2012, recording a 2.37 ERA with 28 strikeouts in 12 games.

 Baltimore Orioles

 Belfiore was traded to the Baltimore Orioles as the player to be named later in the April trade that sent Josh Bell to Arizona on May 12, 2012.
+In 28 appearances down the stretch for the Double-A Bowie Baysox, he compiled a 5-1 record and 2.71 ERA with 78 strikeouts and three saves across 66 1/3 innings pitched.

 Belfiore was recalled by the Orioles from the Triple-A Norfolk Tides on May 12, 2013, and returned to Norfolk the next day.
 Belfiore was recalled again on September 21, and made his major league debut on September 27.
 Pitching to his first batter, he allowed a home run to David Ortiz.

+Belfiore was designated for assignment by the Orioles on March 30, 2014.

 Detroit Tigers

-On April 3, 2014, the Detroit Tigers claimed Belfiore off waivers and sent him to the Triple-A Toledo Mud Hens.
-He was released on August 15, 2015, to make room for Kyle Lobstein, who was sent to the Mud Hens on a rehab assignment.
-He elected free agency on November 6.
+On April 3, 2014, the Detroit Tigers claimed Belfiore off waivers and assigned him to the Triple-A Toledo Mud Hens.
+He made 35 appearances (13 starts) for the Triple-A Toledo Mud Hens, posting a 5-7 record and 3.25 ERA with 60 strikeouts across 91 1/3 innings pitched.

+Belfiore returned to Toledo for the 2015 season, logging a 5-11 record and 5.60 ERA with 77 strikeouts over 22 starts.
+Belfiore was released by Detroit on August 15, 2015, to clear roster space for Kyle Lobstein, who had been sent to the Mud Hens on a rehab assignment.

+Baltimore Orioles (second stint)

+On August 19, 2015, Belfiore signed a minor league contract with the Baltimore Orioles.
+He finished the year with the Triple-A Norfolk Tides, recording a 2.31 ERA with five strikeouts in 11 2/3 innings pitched across three starts.
+Belfiore elected free agency following the season on November 6.